Checking for drench resistance with a DrenchCheck

 4. Assess the results of the DrenchCheck

-- If the worm egg count results of the WormTest at day 10–14 are not zero or very low, then you should seriously consider more thoroughly investigating the effectiveness of this drench with a DrenchTest (WECRT) or at least continue using the DrenchCheck method if the drench is used again.
+- If the worm egg count results of the WormTest at day 14 are neither zero, nor very low, then you should seriously consider more thoroughly investigating the effectiveness of this drench with a DrenchTest (WECRT) or at least continue using the DrenchCheck method if the drench is used again.

 - The larval culture results from the WormTest after drenching can also indicate which worm types have lived through the drench and are likely to be drench-resistant.

-- If there are worm eggs remaining at the WormTest done 10–14 days after drenching, treatment may be required.
+- If there are worm eggs remaining at the WormTest done 14 days after drenching, further treatment may be required.